-The use of citators as a research tool is particularly effective for statutorilycontrolled problems.
+The use of citators as a research tool is particularly effective for statutorily-controlled problems.
 When applying a statute to a problem, a lawyer will supplement the statutory language with judicial opinions interpreting any ambiguities in the statutory language.
 Any opinion interpreting a statute will invariably cite that statute, so running a statute through a citator will give a researcher the complete universe of cases that have interpreted that particular statute.
 Researchers can then search within the results for the particular statutory language of interest.
 This process also works with regulations.

-127 Administrative Procedure Act, ch.
+148 Administrative Procedure Act, ch.
 324, 60 Stat.
 237 (1946) (codified as amended at 5 U.S.C. §§ 551-559, 701-706, 1305, 3105, 3344, 4301, 5335, 5372, 7521 (2018)).

-Edge.
-Click here for screencast: https://youtu.be/g0ereU2hMk.
+Figure 6.5: Using a citator as a research tool on Westlaw Edge.
+Click here for screencast: https://youtu.be/8F4wTggyd4s.